-Sec.
+- Sec.
 7. G.S.
-105-241.1(e) reads as rewritten:

-Statute of Limitations. - The Secretary may propose an assessment of tax due from a taxpayer at any time if (i) the taxpayer did not file a proper application for a license or did not file a return, (ii) the taxpayer filed a false or fraudulent application or return, or (iii) the taxpayer attempted in any manner to fraudulently evade or defeat the tax.
+105-241.1(e), as amended by Chapter 646 of the 1995 Session Laws, reads as rewritten: - "(e) Statute of Limitations.
+There is no statute of limitations and the Secretary may propose an assessment of tax due from a taxpayer at any time if (i) the taxpayer did not file a proper application for a license or did not file a return, (ii) the taxpayer filed a false or fraudulent application or return, or (iii) the taxpayer attempted in any manner to fraudulently evade or defeat the tax.

 If a taxpayer files a return reflecting a federal determination as provided in G.S.
 105-29, 105-130.20, 105-159, 105-160.8, 105-163.6A, or 105-197.1, the Secretary must propose an assessment of any tax due within one year after the return is filed or within three years of when the original return was filed or due to be filed, whichever is later.
 If there is a federal determination and the taxpayer does not file the required return, the Secretary must propose an assessment of any tax due within three years after the date the Secretary received the final report of the federal determination.
 If a taxpayer forfeits a tax credit pursuant to G.S.
-105-163.014, 105-163.014 or Article 3A of this Chapter, the Secretary must assess any tax or additional tax due as a result of the forfeiture within three years after the date of the forfeiture.
+105-163.014, 105-163.014 or Article 3A of this Chapter, the Secretary must assess any tax due as a result of the forfeiture within three years after the date of the forfeiture.
+If a taxpayer elects under section 1033(a)(2)(A) of the Code not to recognize gain from involuntary conversion of property into money, the Secretary must assess any tax due as a result of the conversion or election within the applicable period provided under section 1033(a)(2)(C) or section 1033(a)(2)(D) of the Code.
+If a taxpayer sells at a gain the taxpayer's principal residence, the Secretary must assess any tax due as a result of the sale within the period provided under section 1034(j) of the Code.

 In all other cases, the Secretary must propose an assessment of any tax due from a taxpayer within three years after the date the taxpayer filed an application for a license or a return or the date the application or return was required by law to be filed, whichever is later.

 If the Secretary proposes an assessment of tax within the time provided in this section, the final assessment of the tax is timely.